ropensci/crul/cran-comments.md

   License components with restrictions and base license permitting such:
     MIT + file LICENSE
   File 'LICENSE':
-    YEAR: 2017
+    YEAR: 2018
     COPYRIGHT HOLDER: Scott Chamberlain

 ## Reverse dependencies

-* I have run R CMD check on the 31 downstream dependencies (<https://github.com/ropensci/crul/blob/master/revdep/README.md>).
+* I have run R CMD check on the 40 downstream dependencies (<https://github.com/ropensci/crul/blob/master/revdep/README.md>).
 No problems were found.
 The two other maintainers were notified.

 ---

-This version adds a new function, and implements many fixes.
+This version includes a new R6 class for paginating requests, includes new support for writing to disk and streaming data for asynchronous requests, and some minor improvements.

 Thanks!
 Scott Chamberlain